34 Data-Backed Reasons to Develop Investment App Like Acorns

 2 Nov 2017

 The mobile audience is craving to achieve more using their smartphones.
 Mobile banking is not enough, people want to have more control over their assets.
-They want to invest in stock market and help their capital grow.
-Microinvesting is the hot topic nowadays, making entrepreneurs crazy about building investment apps.
+They want to invest in the stock market and help their capital grow.
+Micro investing is a hot topic nowadays, making entrepreneurs crazy about building investment apps like Acorns.

 We dived deep into financial market research and surveys to gather 34 solid reasons why you should be considering an investment app development.